hunter-teacher-cert/currdev-work-sgoldstein11/00_standards.md

 Collaboratively design and develop a program or computational artifact for a specific audience and create documentation outlining implementation features to inform collaborators and users.

+## 9-12.CT.5
+Modify a function or procedure in a program to perform its computation in a different way over the same inputs, while preserving the result of the overall program.

 Since I don't have a dedicated CS class this year, I will be doing a CS unit within my science research class.
-In introducing CS to the students I will be using [Microbits](https://microbit.org/)
+In introducing CS to the students I will be using [Microbits](https://microbit.org/) The wonderful thing about microbits is that they let the students observe almost instanteously the outcome of their code when they download it to the microbit and observe what happens.
+Whether they observe something with the light sensor or the accelerometer, students get direct feedback on code they wrote.

+When I introduce the microbit to my class I am going to have them work with pre-existing code and download it to the microbit.
+Then I am going to have them work in a group to write documentation to explain what each line of code means based on how the microbit performed.
+Then I will have students modify the code to see what happens when they change certain parts of it to further the documentation in understanding exactly what each piece of code does.